medomics/medomics_NatCancer/Figures/Figure_2/README.md

 ## Instructions

 1. Create a folder with the name 'Data' in the same directory where this file is located.
 2. Download all files from the "Figures/Figure_2" folder of our [OSF project](https://osf.io/ytge5/).
 Place them in the 'Data' folder.
-The collection of CSV files contains the data for obtain the graphical results with the Jupyter Notebook ```Entries_Distribution_and_Patient_Selection-Figure2.ipynb``` .
+The collection of CSV files contains the data to obtain the graphical results with the Jupyter Notebook ```Entries_Distribution_and_Patient_Selection-Figure2.ipynb``` .
 3. Run the Jupyter Notebook ```Entries_Distribution_and_Patient_Selection-Figure2.ipynb``` to obtain the graphical results.

 ## Contributors